jason-ehrlicher/Module-9/README.md

   title, description and image)
  - Other users should be able to like the posts and comment on the posts.

-*Exercise 2 is in the folder titled mongoBlog*
+*Exercise 2 is in the folder titled "mongoBlog"*

 ## Exercise 3 (Slide 42):